IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 This makes workloads with hundreds of thousands of files fundamentally different from workloads containing a few large files.
-Increasing S3 bandwidth does not remove a metadata bottleneck.
+Increasing S3 bandwidth or replacing one object-store implementation with another does not remove a metadata bottleneck.

-## 2. MinIO stores file contents
+## 2. The S3-compatible object layer stores file contents

-MinIO provides the S3-compatible object-storage layer used for durable file contents.
-Object storage is effective for:
+The object layer is effective for:

 - large objects;
 - sequential reads and writes;